momonala/flight-calendar-updater/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.12+
 - Google account with Calendar and Sheets access
-- Required Python packages (see requirements.txt)
+- Required Python packages (see pyproject.toml)